liangw89/p4privacy/pinot/README.md

 3. Run the software model: ./run_tofino_model.sh -p pinot64
 4. Run the software switch: ./run_switchd.sh -p pinot64
 5. Run the controller: python ctrpinot64.py.
 The ip4to6.json file and the ctr script should be in the same directory.
 6. Run pinot_server.py and then pinot_client.py.
 The server will print out the received (encrypted) IPs, ports, and UDP checksums.
 The client will print out the decrypted IPs, ports, and IP and UDP checksums.
+(bitshuffle.py: generate the code for permutation)

 ##### Todo: add copyright